acuparse/acuparse/docs/TROUBLESHOOTING.md

 ones.
 This is due to the fact that the Pi is redirecting your DNS locally and without changing the upload server, you can end up with a never ending cycle of readings.

-See [MyAcurite Upload URL's](https://docs.acuparse.com/DNS/#myacurite-upload-urls) for more details!
+See [MyAcuRite Upload URL's](https://docs.acuparse.com/DNS/#myacurite-upload-urls) for more details!

 ## Installation Errors